ash-project/ash/documentation/topics/development/development-utilities.md

 ## ElixirSense Plugin

-The Ash ElixirSense plugin offers custom auto complete inside of any Ash DSL module (i.e `Ash.Resource`/`Ash.Domain`)

-As of this writing, this does not work with the currently released VSCode package.
-We are waiting for them to do another release to resolve this issue.
-However, you can clone down the elixir-ls repository, run its release command, and configure VSCode to point at the folder where you did that.
+Ash uses [Spark](https://hexdocs.pm/spark) to build all of our DSLs (like `Ash.Resource` and `Ash.Domain`) and to validate options lists to functions. `Spark` ships with an extension that is automatically picked up by ElixirLS to provide autocomplete for all of our DSLs, and options list.
+You don't need to do anything to enable this, but it only works with ElixirLS (not other language server tools).

 ## Formatter plugin

-The underlying DSL tooling `Spark` has a formatter plugin that can help you keep your resources consistent and neat.
+`Spark` also ships with a formatter plugin that can help you keep your resources formatted consistently.
+This plugin can sort the sections of your DSL to make your resources more consistent, and it can ensure that the DSL builders don't have parenthesis around them. (i.e `attribute :foo, :bar` vs `attribute(:foo, :bar)`).

 ### Adding the plugin